wormhole-foundation/wormhole/whitepapers/0015_notary.md

 ### Verdict Types and Behavior

+_All three statuses are mutually-exclusive, and no message should be duplicated within or across the containing data structures._

 #### Approve Verdict
 - Message proceeds immediately to VAA signing
 - No database storage required